 “I am a ghost!”

-The scene where she said, “I am a ghost!”… everything she was saying I was thinking “That is totally how I feel most of the time!”.
-I am a stay at home mom of 3.
+In the scene where she said, “I am a ghost!”… everything she was saying I was thinking “That is totally how I feel most of the time!”.
+I am a stay-at-home mom of 3.
 Not all 3 are teens so we differ there, but all three of my children are pretty independent.
-My almost 4 year old still needs my help but not very often since she is in the “I can do it” phase!
+My almost 4-year-old still needs my help but not very often since she is in the “I can do it” phase!

-The feeling like you have no true purpose to life… been there all too often!
-I mean, unless you count cooking and cleaning as “purpose” BUT neither of those give a lasting feeling of self-worth.
+The feeling like you have no true purpose in life… been there all too often!
+I mean, unless you count cooking and cleaning as “purpose” neither of those gives a lasting feeling of self-worth.
 The food is gone in a matter of 10-15 minutes after everyone sits down.
 The house is a mess within SECONDS of cleaning.
-So, most of the time I am left feeling like I have done NOTHING worth while all day long!
+So, most of the time I am left feeling like I have done NOTHING worthwhile all day long!
 I feel like all my hard work goes unnoticed.